Crab Orchard in Cumberland County, Tennessee — The American South (East South Central)

 Ferguson surrendered to Federal authorities in May 1865, supposing he would be treated as a Confederate soldier and paroled.
 Instead, he was tried in Nashville for war crimes including 53 murders, was convicted of many of them, and was hanged on October 20, 1865.
 He is buried in White County near Sparta.
 Capt.
 Heinrich H. Wirz, commander of the notorious Andersonville prison camp, was the only other Confederate prisoner was executed.

 Erected by Tennesse Civil War Trails.

 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Location.
 35° 55.7′ N, 84° 54.817′ W. Marker is in Crab Orchard, Tennessee, in Cumberland County.
 Marker can be reached from Interstate 40 2.8 miles from Exit 329 (Interstate 40), on the right when traveling west.
+This marker is located at the Cumberland County 1-40 West Rest Area.
 Touch for map.
-This marker is located at the Cumberland County 1-40 West Rest Area.
 Marker is in this post office area: Crab Orchard TN 37723, United States of America.
+Touch for directions.

 Also see . . .